Last updated on February 2, 2026

 I have some work-in-progress of the layout so far.
 Track laying is almost done (I might need to tweak some distancing, shaping here and there but schema of it is set at this point and won’t change).
 Terrain is an absolute question mark and i will need to spend some time finding inspiration yet before I get back to it and finalise the whole idea.

-I’ve got the spur, I’ve got the station and a rough location for the setting of the whole layout.
+I’ve got the spurs, I’ve got the station and a rough location for the setting of the whole layout.

 As already mentioned, it’s somewhere in the area of Záhorie and has a quarry nearby (1-2km from the station, however due to my space constraints this distance is obviously heavily compressed).
-I envision it to be somewhere close by some hills, but there are still some agriculture present.
+I envision it to be somewhere close by some hills, with some agricultural elements.
 I might represent this as maybe some field nearby the track, dunno yet, options are open.

-The station has a capability of holding quite a bit of cars due to the design of sidings, but I never want to just stuff it all up as that would make it look quite comical.
-The constraints are 2-3 car at the warehouse, 2-3 cars at the loading track and 1 (max 2 perhaps) at the pump which is on the same track as the loading area, but is situated closer to the switch.
+The station has a capability of holding quite a bit of cars due to the design of sidings, but I never want to just stuff it all up, as that would make it look quite comical.

 I think that for now it’s enough and I still have a lot to finish on the plan so I will leave some details for the next time.
 It has been just a wall of text so far, but I just wanted to get the layout idea out and I will come back with some reference photos later, and, hopefully then, a finished layout plan.